Alcohol and Other Drug Abuse Associate (AODA)

 Campus: Fond du Lac

 Moraine Park’s AODA associate of applied science degree provides the foundational knowledge, skills and practical experience to prepare students to counsel and treat clients with substance use disorders.
 The program meets all educational requirements for counselor certification and prepares them for counselor certification examination.
-Upon completion of the associate degree in AODA, students are awarded 500 hours of clinical experience toward the required 4,000 hours of clinical experience needed for counselor certification as a Substance Abuse Counselor with the Department of Safety and Professional Services of the State of Wisconsin.
+Upon completion of the associate degree in AODA, students are awarded 500 hours for being an approved program and an additional 486 hours of clinical experience for a total of 986 hours towards the required 4,000 hours of clinical experience needed for counselor certification as a Substance Abuse Counselor with the Department of Safety and Professional Services of the State of Wisconsin.